The Top 100 Foods High In Polyphenols

 You may not know this, but peppermint is actually a hybrid of spearmint and watermint.

-This popular herb is popular throughout the world, and it contains scores of phenolic acids, flavones, and flavanones (2).
+This popular herb is popular globally, and it contains a range of phenolic acids, flavones, and flavanones (2).

 People enjoy peppermint in all kind of ways, and we can find its strong flavor in everything from chewing gum to herbal tea.